cstavr/synnefo/docs/upgrade/upgrade-0.16.rst

       # archipelago stop

-  * Change the ``USER`` and ``GROUP`` configuration option to ``archipelago`` user.
+  * Change the ``USER`` and ``GROUP`` configuration option to ``archipelago`` and ``synnefo`` respectively.
 The configuration file is located under ``/etc/archipelago/archipelago.conf``